-The soft, rounded typeface used in the Bank of New Zealand’s logo is meant convey friendliness and approachability.
-This typeface, called Serrano, was designed specifically to be used by the Bank of New Zealand in their logo, instilling a sense uniqueness and reorganizability.
+The soft, rounded typeface used in the Bank of New Zealand’s logo is meant to convey friendliness and approachability.
+This typeface, called Serrano, was explicitly designed to be used by the Bank of New Zealand in their logo, instilling a sense of uniqueness and reorganizability.

 British Business Bank

 The British Business Bank uses an arrow in their logo that is facing towards the top right corner of a square.
-This familiar image represents growth and prosperity, while also sending a message of forward progression.
+This familiar image represents growth and prosperity while also sending a message of forwarding progression.